Kingoftheslain/MichaelsBookStore/MichaelsBookStore/ReadMe.txt

 01:00 I have the functions working and my table loads Data, however my text blends in with the background

 01:13 I have finished the assignment save changing the text color

+------- P3 -------

+Nov 23

+19:15 I'm Starting very late again, however this is due to Working Midnights the last 9 days, giving me very little free time between everything, I will do my best to finish everything before 21:00